EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 1) Print Selection
 2) Heat-Treating Process for Backplates
 3) Assembly Notes
-5) Dock Parking Calibration, Testing, and Safe Zone Specification
+4) Dock Parking Calibration, Testing, and Safe Zone Specification
-6) Nozzle Offsets - Probe-to-Nozzle and Gcode
+5) Nozzle Offsets - Probe-to-Nozzle and Gcode
-7) Nozzle Offsets - X/Y Offset
+6) Nozzle Offsets - X/Y Offset
+7) PID, Input Shaper, Extruder Rotation Distance, and Pressure Advance Tuning

-# 1) Print Selection
+# 1. Print Selection

 As this repo is targeted toward people wanting to use the Stealthburner toolhead, we'll first talk about that.